seanpm2001/http-extensions/draft-ietf-httpbis-sfbis.md

 ### Serializing a Display String {#ser-display}

-Given a sequence of Unicode codepoints as input_sequence, return an ASCII string suitable for use in an HTTP field value.
+Given a sequence of Unicode scalars as input_sequence, return an ASCII string suitable for use in an HTTP field value.

-0. If input_sequence is not a sequence of Unicode codepoints, fail serialization.
+0. If input_sequence is not a sequence of Unicode scalars, fail serialization.
 1. Let byte_array be the result of applying UTF-8 encoding ({{Section 3 of UTF8}}) to input_sequence.
 2. Let encoded_string be a string containing "%" followed by DQUOTE.
 3. For each byte in byte_array: